UildsonSantos/e-commerce_solution_with_microservices_in_Java/README.md

 ## Creation of an e-commerce solution with microservices in Java live coding at DIO (Digital Innovation One)

 Project developed to use microservices in an e-commerce environment.
+In this microservice architecture, integration between services is event oriented with Apache Kafka and compatibility between your communications is guaranteed with Schema Registry